 - Concurrent Sessions: These sessions consist of presentations by speakers in a panel format, moderated by a selectee of the Association, and typically supported with PowerPoints.
 Concurrent sessions may consist of either one self-contained panel or up to three (3) individual presentations grouped thematically at the discretion of the Association.
-Each presentation accepted for a concurrent session can expect approximately twenty (20) minutes of presentation time, followed by discussion with the audience. - Poster Symposia: These sessions consist of presentations by approximately 10 speakers, moderated by a selectee of the Association, and supported by a physical poster.
+Each presentation accepted for a concurrent session can expect approximately twenty (20) minutes of presentation time, followed by discussion with the audience. - Poster Symposia: These sessions consist of presentations by approximately 10-15 speakers, moderated by a selectee of the Association, and supported by a physical poster.
 Poster symposia presentations are grouped thematically at the discretion of the Association.
-Presentations accepted for a poster symposium can expect approximately five (5) minutes of presentation time, and, after all speakers have made their presentations, individual discussions are held in front of posters. - Research/Practice/Policy Briefs (new for 2019): These sessions consist of presentations by approximately 10 speakers, moderated by a selectee of the Association, and supported with PowerPoints.
+Presentations accepted for a poster symposium can expect approximately five (5) minutes of presentation time, and, after all speakers have made their presentations, individual discussions are held in front of posters. - Research/Practice/Policy Briefs (new for 2019): These sessions consist of presentations by approximately 10-15 speakers, moderated by a selectee of the Association, and supported with PowerPoints.
 One Briefs session each (three sessions total) will be held highlighting research, practice, and policy.
-Presentations accepted for a Briefs session can expect approximately seven (7) minutes of presentation time, and, after all speakers have made their presentations, general discussion time is allotted.
+Presentations accepted for a Briefs session can expect approximately five (5) minutes of presentation time.
 Note: speakers will be limited to 3-5 slides, which must be provided in advance of the conference for consolidation into one slide deck for the session. - Posters: The poster session consists of approximately 125 physical posters displayed in an evening event in a ballroom for 2 hours.
 One 4 x 8- foot poster board, push pins, and shallow table for handouts is provided for each poster display, and presenters engage attendees in individual discussions at their posters.